markjoshwel/surplus/README.md

 - name of place is incorrect/different

-  this may be due to incorrect data from the geolocator function, which is OpenStreetMap Nominatim by default. in the case of Nominatim, it means that the data on OpenStreetMap is incorrect.
+  this may be due to incorrect data from the geocoder function, which is OpenStreetMap Nominatim by default. in the case of Nominatim, it means that the data on OpenStreetMap is incorrect.

   (_if so, then consider updating OpenStreetMap to help not just you, but other surplus and OpenStreetMap users!_)